tlequernaque/Ultimate-textEditor-PWA/README.md

 ## Usage (Instructions/How-To Use)
-To use the package run 'npm start' which will sync the db in mongo and start the server.
+To use the package, run 'npm start', to run the site as a local host.

+To use link, click on the live link above, to run the program on the browser or click 'install' to run program offline.

 ## Technologies
-JavaScript, Node.js, Express.js, MongoDB, Mongoose
+JavaScript, Node.js, Express.js, Webpack,IDB, Babel.

 ## License